Logo

 Week 4

-Visualize and tell a story about the within-subject result while making the data standard, preprocessing, and model assumptions explicit.
+Visualize and tell a story about the time-series pipeline.